HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 There are special regulations governing those such as writers, artists, sportsmen/women, or composers.

-Of necessity, the accounting requirements need to be more detailed (double entry book-keeping) than that under a micro-entreprise regime.
+Of necessity, the accounting requirements need to be more detailed (double entry book-keeping) than that under a micro-entrepreneur regime.

 A new business is exempted from having to make a tax declaration in the first year, but the second year declaration must cover the period since start-up.

-The tax declaration should normally be made by 30th April each year, although the Government does tend to vary this date from year to year.
+The tax declaration should normally be made by 30th April each year, although the this date does tend to vary from year to year.

 Back: Micro-Entreprise